 See user reviews for this book on Amazon.com.

 How do I get started in game programming?

-I've never done commercial game programming, so I'm not sure I'm qualified to answer that.
-But my advice would be lots of reading and lots of practise.
-And write something - anything - even a very very small game - it's better to write a tiny game that is 'professional and polished and close to finished', than to try write an overly-ambitious large game that remains hopelessly incomplete.
+Lots of reading, lots of practise.
+Write something - anything - even a very very small game - it's better to write a tiny game that is 'professional and polished and close to finished', than to try write an overly-ambitious large game that remains hopelessly incomplete.
 Being able to show sample code of a game that you have worked on will be a huge help when applying for a job in the industry, as will being able to show that you are professional enough to have actually finished something (unlike this tutorial, haha).

 Are you still working on the tutorial?

 Nope, and it's very out of date, sorry - it was a hobby project, and I no longer have time for it.
 I'll keep it online as some people still seem to find parts of it useful.